 This department has four main divisions, streets, recreation, water and sewer.
-Public Works Supervisor James Yoachim and his 12 man crew handle all the regular activities.
+The Public Works crew handles all the regular activities.
 Larger, or specialized, projects are performed by independent contractors.
 The Borough Manager oversees this department and several Council committees provide general guidance to the various divisions.

 Public Works takes care of everything on the streets.
 Their responsibilities include snow removal, street cleaning, street signs, pothole patching and storm sewer maintenance.
 The crew handles all these tasks as well as assisting other departments and non-Borough organizations with preparation for and cleanup after special events.

 While large street resurfacing and construction projects are contracted out, credit for most of what gets done on the streets goes to this team.
 The Public Works Committee of Council oversees this division.